-The SUPR-Q is a 13 item questionnaire for measuring Usability, Credibility/Trust, Loyalty and Appearance of websites.
-Download a spreadsheet to generate a percentile ranking to see where a website compares to a database of 200 other websites.
+The SUPR-Q is an 8 item questionnaire for measuring Usability, Credibility/Trust, Loyalty and Appearance of websites.

 How it Works

-- Have users of a website answer the 13 SUPR-Q items: Do this either by using a pop-up on a website, a survey or after a usability test.
+- Have users of a website answer the 8 SUPR-Q items: Do this either by using a pop-up on a website, a survey or after a usability test.
+Note: The former version of the SUPR-Q used 13 items

 - Paste the responses into the Excel calculator: The calculator automatically generates percentile ranks for a global score and each of the four sub-scales (Usability, Credibility, Loyalty and Trust).

-- Compare your results to other websites: For the full license, you can see how your score compares a list of 100 websites across a dozen industries, government and academic institutions.
+- Compare your results to other websites: The Limited License provides a comparative score.
+With the Full License, you can see how your score compares to a list of 200 websites across a dozen industries, government and academic institutions.

 Demonstration of the SUPR-Q Calculator